Showbread (band): Ivory's departure and Anorexia Nervosa (2007–2008)

 On March 4, 2007, Showbread posted on their official website that they would be writing a new record in the spring that they hope to record in the fall and release in 2008.

 Showbread announced on April 2, 2007, that Ivory Mobley would be leaving the band in May, his last show being Cornerstone Florida.
-Ivory continues to be a close friend to the band and has even appeared on various songs for their records after his departure.
+Ivory then later rejoined the band several times.
 Two months later, on July 13, 2007, they announced that they asked drummer Justin Oblinger to step down from the band.
 Oblinger was replaced by Ricky Holbrook, the former drummer of Our Heart's Hero.

 On May 1, 2007, the band's blog became home to bizarre videos and messages filled with codes and hidden messages leading to more clues and hidden messages about the band's new record.
 Fans worked together to connect the puzzle pieces that they believe coincide with the new album.
 Anorexia Nervosa was announced by the band to be released May 13, 2008.
 The "album" was released as two separate albums, one called Anorexia and the other Nervosa.
-Many of the songs on each album share the same names, although the sound is different for each album.
+A number of the songs on each album share the same names, although the sound is different for each album.
 They also come with a different story to be read along with the song.
 The story comes in the form of a booklet in each of the albums.
 There are time markers above each section of text in the booklet to inform the listener when to read that section during the album.
 The music often matches the tone of the story in the album booklet in order to create a true multi-sensory experience.

 Soon after the joint-release of Anorexia and Nervosa and shortly before the start of the band's "You Can't Save Yourself Tour", John "JG" Giddens, the keytar player, left the band to pursue other interests.
 Guitarist Matt Davis also left around this time, however Josh decided against announcing his departure.
 Matt Davis's guitar role was replaced by Landon Ginnings, also known by Landon D. Mise (formerly of The Wedding) for the tour and JG's by Garrett Holmes.
 Both members were released after they completed the tour, but returned in 2009.